Emergency Contact

 • A more suitable location for a fish passage has been identified at the Gympie Weir.
 A fish passage in this location will allow fish to pass up and down the main Mary River, allowing passage between the upper tributaries and reaches.

-• The Coordinator-General, as part of the Project Approval Conditions, have stated that Seqwater upgrade the Gympie Weir to include a fish passage.
+• The Coordinator-General, as part of the Project Approval Conditions, has stated that Seqwater upgrade the Gympie Weir to include a fish passage.

 Newsletter subscription